damaged class24, damaged class 25

-September 1972 - 5157 noted at Eastfield depot with considerable damage to one cab and bufferbeam.
+September 1972 - 5157 noted at Eastfield depot with considerable damage to the No.1 cab and bufferbeam.

-25290 was at Crewe Works for repair from January to April 1975 having sustained moderate damage to the 'A' end cab.
+25290 was at Crewe Works for repair from January to April 1975 having sustained moderate damage to the No.1 cab.

 25274 damaged in a collision at St Blazey was towed to Bristol on January 2nd behind 50018, later heading north attached to 46053 & 08668/937.